 Why should I donate blood?

-Answer: STBTC needs to collect an adequate blood supply for 67 hospitals in 43 South Texas counties.
+STBTC needs to collect an adequate blood supply for more than 100 hospitals in 48 South Texas counties.
 We depend on volunteer blood donors to make this happen.
 Also, blood is perishable and there is no substitute.

 Where can I donate?